How to Watch the NCAA Super Regionals: Notre Dame vs Tennessee in College Baseball

 How to Watch the NCAA Super Regionals: Notre Dame vs Tennessee in College Baseball: Live Stream, TV Channel, Start Time

-Notre Dame used a barrage of home runs on Friday to upset No. 1 Tennessee and put itself within a game of making the College World Series.
+Notre Dame drew first blood against No. 1 Tennessee on Friday when they hit four home runs to beat the Volunteers 8-6.

-How to Watch the NCAA Super Regionals: Tennessee vs Notre Dame in College Baseball Today:
+How to Watch the NCAA Super Regionals: Notre Dame vs Tennessee in College Baseball Today:

 TV: ESPN

-Live stream the NCAA Super Regionals: Tennessee vs Notre Dame in College Baseball on fuboTV: Start with a 7-day free trial!
+Live stream the NCAA Super Regionals: Notre Dame vs Tennessee in College Baseball on fuboTV: Start with a 7-day free trial!

-The Fighting Irish continued their run through the tournament on Friday as they jumped out to an 8-2 lead on the Volunteers and held on for an 8-6 win.
+The Irish had a chance to eliminate the Volunteers on Saturday, but couldn't get it done as Tennessee scored eight times in the fifth to break open a 1-0 game.

-Notre Dame has a chip on its shoulder because of where it was placed in the tournament, but the Irish are using it to their advantage.
+The Irish knew it wasn't going to be easy knocking off the top team in the country, but they still get another shot to do it on Sunday in the third game of their best-of-three series.

 Regional restrictions may apply.